htmlgxn/ytdl-archiver/README.md

 Based on [ytdl-nfo](https://github.com/htmlgxn/ytdl-nfo/)

 ## Features
-- Allows you to set the path to your YouTube archive.
+- Set the path to your YouTube archive
 - Name folders within your archive (per playlist).
-Supports subpaths.
+Supports subpaths
-- Downloads separate .mp4, .nfo, and .jpg file for media server readability.
+- Downloads separate .mp4, .nfo, and .jpg file for media server readability
-- Creates an .archive.txt file in each playlist folder to allow rerun and refresh content efficiently
+- Creates an .archive.txt file in each playlist folder to enable rerun and refresh of content efficiently
+- Loops on the hour to keep new videos in the playlist archived once the initial archive has been made

 ## Installation
 ```bash